JillAshey/SedimentStress/Bioinf/GenomeAnnotation_Cunning_makerPipeline.md

 I'm going to do a test run of maker before doing Ross code.
 Also need to find some parts to truly replicate his code

 ```
+## This is the control file that I edit to include genome, prediction, transcript, protein, etc information

+nano maker_opts.ctl

 #-----Genome (these are always required)
 genome=data/putnamlab/jillashey/genome/Pdam/pdam_scaffolds.fasta #genome sequence (fasta file or fasta embeded in GFF3 file)
 organism_type=eukaryotic #eukaryotic or prokaryotic.
 Default is eukaryotic